Alkaline for Life®

 fruits, root crops, nuts, seeds and spices, striving to get 80% of your nutrition

 from these alkalizing foods.
-For details on the acid or alkaline forming nature
+You can find more details on the acid or alkaline forming

-of the various foods, see The Acid-Alkaline Food Guide
+nature of the various foods in The Acid-Alkaline Food Guide (see below

 Readings above 7.5